dianubv/Breathing_Garment/README.md

 Installation

     1. Clone this repository to your local machine.
-    2. Run `docker-compose build` to build the Docker images.
+    2. Run `docker build -t dianus/apibrg .` to build the Docker images.
     3. Run `docker-compose up` to start the containers.

 ## Usage